 Every year, programme reviews take place using feedback from students, colleagues and external sources together with student progression and award data to plan improvement.

 The review process

 The student learning experience is at the heart of the programme review process.
 It may be necessary to make changes to the programme at other times in the year to make sure students are getting the best possible experience and keep up the academic standard.
 The school should review all programmes of study each year to make sure they still allow the students to achieve the necessary learning outcomes.
 It might work best to review suites of programmes together, for example core programmes with the international and industrial variants, nested awards and pathways.

-There is a review template and, for programmes taught in collaboration or subject to articulation arrangements, there is an additional annex.
-You can use more comprehensive report forms as long as the information contained in this template is included.
+There is a review template and, for programmes taught in collaboration or subject to articulation arrangements, there is also an appendix to complete.

 The programme review should consider:

 - Student education data

 - Professional, Statutory and Regulatory Body (PSRB) reports (where relevant)

 - Issues identified during module reviews which impact upon the programme

 Programme reviews will be considered by the School Taught Student Education Committee and students informed through the Student Staff Forum and Minerva or programme handbook.
 The outcome will also be discussed at the Annual School Review (Student Education).